jsm28/matholymp-py/docs/intro.rst

 * To measure the code coverage of the automated tests, `Coverage.py
   <https://coverage.readthedocs.io/en/latest/>`_ is needed.
 This is
-  only relevant for developing matholymp, not for using it, and only applies to the tests of scripts, not to those of the registration system.
+  only relevant for developing matholymp, not for using it.
 The ``--coverage`` option to :command:`mo-run-tests` is used for measuring coverage.

 The matholymp code is intended to be independent of the operating system used.
 However, it has only been tested on GNU/Linux